Seniority for New Employees Sample Clauses

 Seniority for New Employees.
 The seniority date for employees hired after the effective date of this Agreement shall be based on the employee’s initial date of hire into a bargaining unit position for the most recent period of continuous employment.

 Seniority for New Employees.
-Newly hired employees shall be considered to be on probation for a period of six (6) months from their last date of hire.
-During the probationary period employees shall be entitled to all rights and privileges of this agreement except with respect to discharge.
-It is understood that the Employer may discharge a probationary employee for any reason satisfactory to the Employer provided that it is done in good faith and in a non-arbitrary manner.
-The employment of such employees may be terminated at any time during this period of six (6) months.
-After completion of the probationary period seniority shall be effective from the original last date of employment.
+New employees shall be considered probationary for a period not to exceed six (6) months from the date of hiring.
+During the probationary period, employees shall be entitled to all rights and privileges secured by this agreement; except with respect to Pension or Sick Leave Plans, discharge or lay-off, which the Union shall not grieve.
+The employment of such probationary employees may be terminated at any time during the probationary period.
+After completion of the probationary period, seniority shall be effective from the original date of continuous employment or continuous casual employment in the case of a casual employee.

 Seniority for New Employees.
 Newly hired employees shall be considered on a trial basis for a period of three (3) months from date of hiring.
 The employment of such employees may be terminated for any reason during this period of three (3) months but shall have recourse to the grievance procedure.
 After satisfactory completion of the trial period, an employee shall acquire seniority effective from the original date of employment.